If you’re struggling to optimize your site, Google Lighthouse is a powerful development tool that can show you the way.

 Faster sites provide a better experience for your site visitors.
 GoDaddy is committed to providing our customers with the best possible design options and tools to provide a quality experience to keep users on your website.

 With all of the details on website metrics and Google Lighthouse, you might be itching to start optimizing your site.

 However, we’ve covered only the most general features of what Google Lighthouse will test in this article.
 Resolving the issues presented can often require a high level of technical skill.

 Because of that, the results — and the suggestions that they give — can leave you feeling lost and overwhelmed.

-With GoDaddy Websites + Marketing, you can have a gorgeous website in no time flat, and the site optimization heavy lifting is done for you.
+With GoDaddy Website Design Services, you can have a gorgeous, professional website and the site optimization heavy lifting is done for you.
 So what are you waiting for?
-Give Websites + Marketing a try and see the results for yourself.
+Give our Website Design Services a try and see the results for yourself.